 Emanuel investigated options and weighed them up against the CHRONEXT goals and resources.
 He immediately realized that building wasn’t the way to go.
 To get an amazing search functionality would take years to be on the same level as a company whose only focus is search, and CHRONEXT had other features to work on.
 “Building your own stuff is sometimes liberating, but it’s usually the slow way,” says the CTO.
 Emanuel knew that it didn’t need full control of their code, or all the flexibility in the world, “we just wanted to have a kickass watch shop quickly and at a low cost with no additional complexity.”
 So CHRONEXT decided to mix and match the services it would buy as it was the fastest way.

-For its technical infrastructure, CHRONEXT chose to buy its frontend from the Commerce Frontend Platform Frontastic, the store software from commercetools, the CMS from Contentful, and the payment solution from Adyen.
+For its technical infrastructure, CHRONEXT chose to buy its frontend from the Composable Frontend Platform Frontastic, the store software from commercetools, the CMS from Contentful, and the payment solution from Adyen.
 “We were faced with a difficult decision back then,” recalls Schleussinger.
 “The Frontastic technology was promising, but at a very early stage of development.
 But once we met with them, even though the team was very small, they were all experts.
 They had lots of experience in the B2C industry.
 They were also truly shining passionate creators who wanted to ship something special, something at the forefront of technology.
 And because the finished product would meet our needs so perfectly, we were willing to take the risk,” says the CTO.

 Frontastic scored points with various features such as the site builder, which allows all departments in the company to quickly and easily change the content in the store; the flexible and modern option of building Progressive Web Apps (PWA); the pragmatic and consistent application design; a convincing roadmap accompanied by a quick reaction to bug reports and requests for improvement; an existing integration with commercetools; and a convincing price-performance ratio.
 “If we had built such a solution ourselves, it would have cost us person-years,” Schleussinger knows.
 The CTO and his team of developers had reservations when it came to platform stability and developer friendliness, rendering speed, and the lack of world-class references.
 But the team believed Frontastic was likely to build a remarkable system, even if the start will be rocky.